-1. Clear any data loaded into RAW.
-Click on the SEC tab in the control panel.
-Click the "Select file in SEC run" button.
-Navigate to the Tutorial_Data/sec_data/sec_sample_1 folder and select any of the .dat files in the folder.
+- 1. Clear any data loaded into RAW.
+Click on the Series tab in the control panel.
+Click the "Select file in series" button.
+Navigate to the Tutorial_Data/sec_data/sec_sample_1 folder and select any of the .dat files in the folder. - Tip: In the Files tab, click the "Clear All" button.